Environmental Sound Classification on An Embedded Hardware Platform: Experimental Setup

 \section{Experimental Setup}

-\subsection{Dataset preparation \& Experimental environment}
+\subsection{Dataset preparation \& experimental environment}

 For experimentation, we selected five audio categories which are closely aligned with the objectives of AI4S project, on wellbeing and sound at home.
-The five audio categories are \enquote{Speech}, \enquote{Baby cry}, \enquote{Water}, \enquote{Fire alarm} and \enquote{Music} from AudioSet \cite{audioset}.
-Next, we created a continuous two-minute-long audio clips by concatenating 10 audio examples for each class.
+The five audio categories are ``Speech'', ``Baby cry'', ``Water'', ``Fire alarm'' and ``Music'' from AudioSet \cite{audioset}.

+Next, for each audio class, we created a continuous two-minute-long audio clip by concatenating 10 audio examples from each class, sourced from AudioSet.
 For example, we selected 10 examples of alarm sounds and concatenated them to create 2 minutes of alarm sounds.
-After obtaining the 2 minutes concatenated audio file, we removed silence and normalized the volume.
-In the end, we have five different audio recordings each of 2-mins length, one for each class.
+After obtaining the 2-minute concatenated audio file, we removed silence and normalized the volume.
+In the end, we have five different audio recordings each 2 minutes in length, one for each class.

-\textbf{Varying playback volume}: We prepare 50, 60, and 70dB volume levels for each audio recording to measure the impact of volume on system performance.
-These volumes were determined using the N05CC sound level meter \cite{precisiongold2023} in dBA mode with the drivers at a distance of one meter from the microphone.
+\begin{itemize}[noitemsep] \item \textbf{Varying playback volume}: We prepare 50, 60, and 70dB volume levels for each audio recording to measure the impact of volume on system performance.
+These volumes were determined using a N05CC sound level meter \cite{precisiongold2023} in dBA mode with the drivers at a distance of one meter from the microphone.
 The dBA mode is used for general sound level measurements.
 We choose these three different volume levels based on the potential range of sound events encountered in home or office environments \cite{mehta2012noise}.

-\textbf{Acoustic Environment and audio playback}: We perform experiments in the Audio Booth in Centre for Vision, Speech, and Signal Processing (CVSSP) at the University of Surrey, UK.
+\item \textbf{Acoustic Environment and audio playback}: We perform experiments in the Audio Booth in the Centre for Vision, Speech, and Signal Processing (CVSSP) at the University of Surrey, UK.
 The experimental setup is shown on Figure \ref{fig:audio lab}.
-The audio booth is an isolated place without any interference of outside noise and has a base noise with 34 dB sound pressure level inside the room.
-For audio playback, we simulate a wide-frequency sound source located one meter away from the microphones by utilizing a Genelec 8020B Monitoring System loudspeaker and a 7060A Active Subwoofer at a single point.
+The Audio Booth is an isolated room without interference from outside noise, and has a base noise of 34 dB sound pressure level inside the room.
+For audio playback, we simulate a wide-frequency sound source located one meter away from the microphones by utilizing a Genelec 8020B Monitoring System loudspeaker and a 7060A Active Subwoofer, one over the other, as can be seen in Figure \ref{fig:audio lab}. \end{itemize}